devicehive/devicehive-coap-proxy/README.md

 # How it works
 - To open connection issue Observe request to CoAP proxy and this will open WebSocket to the specified target
 - Messages which proxy pushes to your client contain `Observe` header and token of observation.
-This means that every message from proxy will be a response to first Observe request that initiated connection.
-(See how it handled in [Node.js example](https://github.com/devicehive/devicehive-coap-proxy/blob/development/examples/createNetworkWithDevice.js#L20))
+This means that every message from proxy will be a response to first Observe request that initiated connection (see how it handled in [Node.js example](https://github.com/devicehive/devicehive-coap-proxy/blob/development/examples/createNetworkWithDevice.js#L20))
 - To communicate with target WS server through CoAP proxy you must use not Observe requests with `111` header with socket ID you will receive after successful connection establishment.
 See [Node.js](https://github.com/devicehive/devicehive-coap-proxy/blob/development/examples/createNetworkWithDevice.js#L3) and [Python](https://github.com/devicehive/devicehive-coap-proxy/blob/development/examples/example.py#L22) examples
 - Proxy uses JSON as data format for communication